IrfanEzani/language-processing-ruby/README.md

 ## Language Processor

 ### Overview
-Provides simple language translation, grammar manipulation, and sentence structure transformation capabilities using Ruby.
+Provides simple language translation, grammar manipulation, and sentence structure transformation capabilities.
 It is intended to handle multiple languages and provides a variety of methods to aid in language processing tasks.